Jarmos-san/neovimulus/README.md

 The command will open up an interactive Neovim instance & the built container will also be immediately removed when you exit the Neovim environment!

-## ⚙️ Installing Plugins & Post-Setup Tasks

-With the Neovim Docker container download & spun up, its time to install the necessary plugins & perform some post-setup tasks like downloading LSP servers.
+With the Neovim Docker container downloaded & spun up, its time to install the necessary plugins & perform some post-setup tasks like downloading LSP servers.
-This section details some of those tasks which needs to be performed after setting up Neovim.
+This next section details some of those tasks which needs to be performed after setting up Neovim.

-### Installing Plugins with `packer.nvim`
+### ⚙️ Installing Plugins with `packer.nvim`

 The container come packaged with `git` for Neovim to download & setup the [`packer.nvim`][1] package manager for Neovim.
 To help it install all the